shopgate/connect-doc/markdown/introduction/connect-architecture/app-architecture.md

 # App Architecture

- An application built on the Shopgate CONNECT platform is a progressive web app (PWA) with a UI based on React that runs inside a native wrapper app.
+ An application built on the Shopgate platform is a progressive web app (PWA) with a UI based on React that runs inside a React Native wrapper app.
 Native wrappers are available for iOS and Android so you can easily distribute your app on the Apple App Store or Google Play.